How to decide what you need on your maternity leave checklist

 Considering the industry conversion rate for a cold subscriber is 1-3%, we’ve got some work to do.

-2. Saying yes to emailing my JB Insiders (my email list) 1 time a week.
+2. Saying yes to emailing my JB Insiders (my email list) one time a week

 It took me way too long to figure out an email workflow that supports my business.
 By “support,” I don’t mean sales.
 I mean an email strategy that works with the life I want to have surrounding my business.